How to Get Your School to Pay for Resources

 My hands-on Interactive Notebook and Google Drive Activities keep students engaged.

 My AP Spanish Resources help students succeed on the AP Spanish Language and Culture Exam.
+(All my students, except one, passed the AP Spanish exam during the five years I taught AP.)

 But what if you didn’t even have to write lesson plans and could still be assured your students would be engaged and proficient?